jbpost2/ST-370/README.md

 General to-do:

 - Write scripts for each module

+    + Draft of 1a done, halfway discussed
+    + Draft of 3 is done
 - Record modules
 - Look at JMP videos and where to put them into the course

 Kiran to-do list: